-Are your ewes > BCS 3?
+Are your ewes at BCS 3 or better?

-• Monitor ewes pre-lamb.
+Monitor ewes pre-lamb.
 If they are <BCS 3, separate them, give them more feed and lower their stocking density.

 - Reduce the risk of drench resistance by minimising the need for long-acting treatment in ewes through nutrition. - Provide great nutrition pre-lamb and early lactation by set-stocking onto target covers of 1400+kgDM/ha.